 Conclusion

 Now that you're equipped with the knowledge to manage your 2006 Honda Accord's service light, take action!
-Check your maintenance schedule, perform any necessary services, and confidently reset the light.
+Also, check your maintenance schedule, perform any necessary services, and confidently reset the light.
 Share this article with other Honda owners to help them keep their vehicles running smoothly, and leave a comment below with any questions or experiences you've had with the service light.